fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-2.md

 Previously, if `_first` was never used later on, TypeScript would issue an error under [`noUnusedLocals` ↗](https://www.typescriptlang.org/tsconfig.html#noUnusedLocals).
 Now, TypeScript will recognize that `_first` was intentionally named with an underscore because there was no intent to use it.

-For more details, take a look at [the full change](https://github.com/microsoft/TypeScript/pull/41378).
+For more details, take a look at [the full change ↗](https://github.com/microsoft/TypeScript/pull/41378).

 ## Relaxed Rules Between Optional Properties and String Index Signatures {#relaxed-rules-between-optional-properties-and-string-index-signatures}